-In this Appendix, we present two generalizations of our main result.
-One generalization concerns other models of perturbations.
-As discussed in Section~\ref{sec:alt_perturb}, there are many other possible models of perturbations for adversarial learning.
+In this Appendix, we present a generalization of our main result.
+This generalization concerns other models of perturbations.
+As discussed in Section~\ref{sec:alt_perturb}, there are many other possible models of perturbations in adversarial learning.
 A more general result would help address the existence of the adversarial Bayes classifier in these scenarios as well.
 We provide a motivating example in the next subsection.

-The second generalization discusses the question of when a minimizing sequence of $R^\e$ corresponds to an adversarial Bayes classifier.
-The result we present in this Section (Theorem~\ref{th:main_with_regularity}) states that if either $\eta\in (0,1)$ or $\PP$ is absolutely continuous with respect to Lebesgue measure, \emph{every} minimizing sequence of $R^\e$ must have a subsequence that in some sense approaches an adversarial Bayes classifier.
-This result indicates that a minimizing sequence cannot `diverge to infinity', so when studying consistency for adversarial learning, it suffices consider adversarial Bayes classifiers, instead of minimizing sequences of $R^\e$.